nodejs/node/COLLABORATOR_GUIDE.md

 is also possible that the breaking commit can be labeled retroactively as a semver-major change that will not be backported to Current or LTS branches.

+##### Reverting commits

+Commits are reverted with `git revert <HASH>`, or `git revert <FROM>..<TO>` for multiple commits.
+Commit metadata and the reason for the revert should be appended.
+Commit message rules about line length and subsystem can be ignored.
+A Pull Request should be raised and approved like any other change.

 ### Deprecations

 Deprecation refers to the identification of Public APIs that should no longer